sohaib-dev/datastrcture-python/Linkedlist/README_Linklist.md

 2- Insertion/Deletion is easier

-LinkedList has following drawbacks:
+LinkedList has the following drawbacks:

-1- Random access is not allowed and you need to traverse sequentially to access the element.
+1- Random access is not allowed, you need to traverse sequentially to access the element.

 2- Extra memory space is required to store the nex_node pointer.